Master of Architecture

 Course Map - enrolment planning tool

-These course maps are for new students commencing from Trimester 1 2025:
+The course map for students commencing from Trimester 1 2026 will be available soon.

 Course maps for commencement in previous years are available on the Course Maps webpage or please contact a Student Adviser in Student Central.

-CRICOS course code059382E Waterfront (Geelong)
+CRICOS code059382E Waterfront (Geelong)

 Australian Qualifications Framework (AQF) recognition